-To use the Extract and Refresh Oracle Database via RMAN workflow:
+To use the Oracle - Extract and Refresh Database via RMAN workflow:

-- 1. Create a deployable copy of the workflow (see Create a Deployable Workflow on page 17). - 2.
-Determine the values that you will specify for the following parameters: show
+1. Create a deployable copy of the workflow (see "Create a Deployable Workflow" in HP DMA Quick Start Tutorial).

+2. Determine the values that you will specify for the following parameters: show